-The updated NPPF was published on 19 Feb 2019 (further updated June 2019) setting out the Government's planning policies for England and how these are expected to be applied.
-This revised framework replaces the previous versions of the NPPF published in July 2018 and March 2012.
+The most recent version of the NPPF was published on 20 July 2021 and sets out the Government's planning policies for England and how these are expected to be applied.
+This revised framework replaces the previous versions of the NPPF published in June 2019 and March 2012.

-The accompanying Planning Practice Guidance (PPG) was published on 29 November 2016 (last updated October 2019).
+The accompanying Planning Practice Guidance (PPG) was published on 29 November 2016 and was updated on 25 August 2022.
 There are also several guidance documents which provide information on the requirements for site-specific Flood Risk Assessments:

-- Standing Advice on Flood Risk (Environment Agency) - Flood Risk Assessment for Planning Applications (Environment Agency) - Site-specific Flood Risk Assessment: CHECKLIST (NPPG, Defra) - West Sussex County Council LLFA Policy for the Management of Surface Water (West Sussex County Council)
+- Standing Advice on Flood Risk (Environment Agency) - Flood Risk Assessment for Planning Applications (Environment Agency) - Site-specific Flood Risk Assessment: CHECKLIST (PPG, Defra)